 A loud groan blasted from everywhere and all at once the screams of thousands of people filled her ears as in an instant the world of the Horizon flew past her.
 The sudden g-force struck her body like nothing she’d ever experienced in her life and before she could grasp what was happening, she blacked out.

-"We are now in orbit around your new home, travelers."
+"We are now in orbit around your new home, travellers."
 A humanoid yet robotic feminine voice sounded throughout the Horizon.
 "Welcome to Eden, previously classified Waylan 135b of the Waylan System.
 Congratulations, your years-long journey among the stars has ended."

 Klaxons were wailing and so were a myriad of indiscernible voices all around her.
 Erica felt a pinch on her wrist where her wristband was.
 It woke her up.
 Her back and right arm felt numb and overall she felt as though she had just been smashed against a wall.
 She groaned and tried to shift in her seat, she was hanging sideways in the buggy's roll cage, her seat-belt had caught her from falling through the opening of the buggy on the opposite side to the one she entered.
 Her head was pounding and she tasted blood.